-Answer: Dry enough so that no moisture will condense in your air lines.
-Whatever type of compressed air dryer you ultimately select, the objective is the same – to prevent moisture from condensing in your compressed air lines where it can foul your air-operated equipment and processes.
+How dry do you need your air supply?
+Well, dry enough so that no moisture will condense in your air lines.
+Whatever type of compressed air dryer you ultimately select, the objective is the same–prevent moisture from condensing in your compressed air lines where it can foul your air-operated equipment and processes.

 Notice that we said "pressure dew point."
 In compressed air, pressure dew point is the temperature at which moisture starts to condense at a given pressure.
 It's a lot higher than the dew point at atmospheric pressure, so it can fool you.